Elimination Diet For Skin Conditions

 - ImmunoCAP: immunoassay capture test

-While all these tests are somewhat effective for finding food allergies, they do nothing to help uncover food intolerances.
-If you are looking to discover the root of both food allergies and food intolerances, there is one way to go: an elimination diet.
+While all these tests are somewhat effective for finding food allergies, they do nothing to help uncover food intolerances and sensitivities.
+If you are looking to discover the root of food allergies, as well as food intolerances, and food sensitivities, there is one way to go: an elimination diet.

-An elimination diet is a diet that removes all common food allergies and then slowly reintroduces those foods to the diet.
-This is the best way to uncover both food allergies and food intolerances.
+An elimination diet removes the most common food allergens and problematic foods, then methodically reintroduces those foods one by one back into the diet.
+This is the best way to uncover food allergies, food intolerances, and food sensitivities.

-The reason why an elimination diet works where the other testing doesn't is because it is testing the food exactly the way you are used to consuming it and is, therefore, using your body as the measure for what is good for it and what is not.
+One reason why an elimination diet works well is because it involves testing the food exactly the way you are used to consuming it and is, therefore, using your body as the measure for what is good for it and what is not.
+The tests widely available today are simply incapable at this time of adequate accuracy because so much remains unknown about the complexity of the immune system and its connections to the gut.

-The other benefit of an elimination diet is that it helps to determine whether the symptoms you have are diet-related or if they are caused by another process.
-Typically, symptoms will start to improve within a few days of beginning on an elimination diet if food allergies or intolerances play a role.
-This is especially true for a skin condition such as eczema, or other rash-type eruptions; conditions such as psoriasis or rosacea may take a little longer.
+The other benefit of an elimination diet is that it helps to determine whether the symptoms you have are diet-related or possibly caused by another process.
+Your symptoms may start to improve within a few days of beginning on an elimination diet if food allergies or intolerances play a role.
+If you continue to steer clear of problematic foods and pursue other helpful measures your body will have a chance to heal.
+But it may take some time: it's important to understand that it can take as long as 2-5 years for the gut to heal from gluten intolerance, for example, and sometimes even 2-5 years isn't enough time if you've been eating it for many decades.
+For a skin condition such as eczema, or other rash-type eruptions such as psoriasis or rosacea, it can take many months for a full recovery.

-An elimination diet typically last for a few weeks and involves complete removal of a suspected food from your diet.
+An elimination diet typically last several months, and involves complete removal of a suspected food from your diet.
 It is best to spend at least 10 days without the food you are testing before reintroducing the food.

-There are two types of elimination diets, the simple and the complex.
+There are a number of ways to conduct an elimination diet, but we'll provide two basic examples: the simple and the complex.

 More complex elimination diet.
 This type of diet is best used for people with severe food reactions, or for people who have many symptoms or a more serious form of a disease.